-The next, Hatred, seems pretty dang generic, if only because of their name (Metal-Archives has about 20 bands named Hatred listed.
+The next, Hatred, seem pretty dang generic, if only because of their name (Metal Archives has about 20 bands named Hatred listed.
 WOW!).
-In reality, their music is actually quite special, a cornerstone in Sweden's days of metal yore.
-Ekeroth hails the act's second demo, Welcome to Reality, as one of the best thrash releases during Sweden's confused metal identity crisis, and while I can't back him yet due to my limited exposure to these obscure bands, I'm inclined to agree because it is as enjoyable as any quality '80s thrash record.
-All four tracks clock in at over five minutes--one nearly at seven--so this isn't the normal thrasher basher and instead a collection of thoughtfully composed songs.
+In reality, their music is actually quite special, a cornerstone in Sweden's musical development.
+Ekeroth hails the act's second demo, Welcome to Reality, as one of the best thrash releases during Sweden's identity crisis, and while I can't back him yet due to my limited exposure to these obscure bands, I'm inclined to agree because it is as enjoyable as any quality eighties thrash record.
+All four tracks clock in at over five minutes--one nearly at seven--so this isn't the normal thrasher-basher and instead a collection of carefully-composed songs.
 At this point it's still sinking in, but definitely worth a listen because of its historical significance.
 Might be fun to one-up your friends with your musical obscurity, too.

 1987 - Winds of Doom (Demo)